darthrellimnad/evergreen-functional-fe-web-app/README.md

 If you want it, grit your teeth and learn it.
 Accessible FE web application development is challenging, but it is rewarding work that can help anyone and everyone on the web.

-This book should be accessible for many: [Mostly adequate guide to Functional Programming (in javascript)](https://github.com/MostlyAdequate/mostly-adequate-guide)
+This book should be accessible for many, and is a good place to start: [Mostly adequate guide to Functional Programming (in javascript)](https://github.com/MostlyAdequate/mostly-adequate-guide)

 ...and if you just need a simple website or webpage, just use HTML/CSS and as little JS as possible!
 A design system, pattern library, a11y testing and quality assurance will be helpful regardless.